Helle Trevino: From 2011

 After spending a few years building up her personal training business, Trevino in 2011 won the FIBO pro show and placed 11th at the 2011 Ms. Olympia.
 The following year she placed 12th in the Ms. Olympia competition, where.
 In 2012, she moved from Denmark to California, to train at the Gold's Gym in Venice.
+In 2015, Helle won her third pro show, the 2015 Chicago Pro and qualified for the 2015 Rising Phoenix World Championships.
+At the 2015 Rising Phoenix World Championships, due to the retirement of Iris Kyle, along with Alina Popa not competing due to injuries, Helle was able to surpass much more seasoned professional bodybuilders, such as Yaxeni Oriquen-Garcia and Debi Laszewski, and placed 2nd.
+At the 2016 Rising Phoenix World Championships, she placed 4th.